keras-team/keras-hub/README.md

 KerasNLP.

-All models support JAX, TensorFlow, and PyTorch from a single model definition and can be fine-tuned on GPUs and TPUs out of a the box.
-Models can be trained on individual accelerators with built-in PEFT techniques, or fine-tuned at scale with model-parallel training recipes.
+All models support JAX, TensorFlow, and PyTorch from a single model definition and can be fine-tuned on GPUs and TPUs out of the box.
+Models can be trained on individual accelerators with built-in PEFT techniques, or fine-tuned at scale with model and data parallel training.
 See our [Getting Started guide](https://keras.io/guides/keras_nlp/getting_started) to start learning our API.
 Browse our models on [Kaggle](https://www.kaggle.com/organizations/keras/models).